Historical industrial building at the TCAAP

 The Superfund site has been divided into three work areas: OU 1 (the off-site North Groundwater Plume); OU 2 (the on-site contamination), and OU 3 (the off-site South Groundwater Plume).

-Additionally, Round Lake, known as TCAAP-31, is also still an active remedial site.
-The Supplemental Remedial Investigation/Feasibility Study (SRI/FS) is currently being prepared by the Army .
+Additionally, OU Round Lake, also known as TCAAP-31, is also still an active remedial site.
+The ROD for Round Lake was fully signed by all parties on Sep.
+20, 2022.